Rikard Östlin

-Rikard Östlin (born 16 January 1994 in Karlshamn) is a Swedish footballer who plays for Asarums IF as a left back.
+Rikard Östlin (born 16 January 1994 in Karlshamn) was a Swedish footballer who played for Mjällby AIF and Asarums IF as a left back.

 Career

 Östlin started playing football for local club Högadals IS before joining Blekinge's biggest club Mjällby AIF, for which he debuted in Allsvenskan with in 2013.
 Earning a starting position for Mjällby 2014, playing four league games during the Summer, Östlin picked up a one-year-long injury in late July.
 He went on loan to Division 2 club Asarums IF during the autumn 2015, but picked up another injury after only three league games.
-He however signed a long term contract with the club in April 2016.
+He however signed a long-term contract with the club in April 2016 and stayed at the club for four years.